action-ai-institute/MABEL-dataset/README.md

  | uninitialized_data_size | specifies the size of uninitialized data in this binary | 40960 |

 <br><br>
-### The following features describe the DOS Header regarding the analyzed binary:
+### The following features included in MABEL describe the DOS Header regarding the analyzed binary:

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |